Got Asbestos? Here's How Much It Costs to Remove It

 How Much Does Asbestos Removal Cost Per Square Foot?

-According to Fixr, asbestos removal usually costs between $5 and $20 (CAD 6 and CAD 26) per square foot.
+According to HomeGuide, asbestos removal usually costs between $20 and $65 (CAD 27 and CAD 87) per square foot.
 You'll usually pay toward the lower end for straightforward asbestos removal.
-However, costs per square foot could be as high as $150 (CAD 200) for inaccessible spaces.
+However, costs per square foot could be higher for inaccessible spaces.

 How Much Does It Cost to Remove an Asbestos Popcorn Ceiling?